The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Individual variability

-Short definition: Differences in treatment response between patients receiving similar protocols.
+Short definition: Differences in response to treatment between customers following similar protocols.

-Two people with apparently identical tattoos may respond in radically different ways.
-This variability results from genetic differences in immune response, microcirculation, and regenerative capacity.
-It is the main reason why estimates of the number of sessions remain only estimates.
+Two people with apparently identical tattoos can have radically different responses.
+This variability results from genetic differences in immune response, microcirculation and regenerative capacity.
+It is the main reason why predictions of session numbers remain estimates.

 See also: Individual factors, RTP, Biological response.

-Short definition: The density and quality of local blood circulation influencing treatment response.
+Short definition: The density and quality of local blood circulation, influencing the response to treatment.

-A well-vascularized area quickly brings in the macrophages needed for pigment elimination and accelerates healing.
-Smoking, which reduces peripheral vascularization, is a documented cause of treatment resistance.
-Regular physical activity may promote pigment elimination between sessions.
+A well vascularised area quickly brings in the macrophages needed to clear pigments and speeds up healing.
+Smoking, which reduces peripheral vascularisation, is a documented cause of resistance to treatment.
+Regular physical activity can favour pigment elimination between sessions.

 See also: Central zone, Peripheral zone, Lymphatic drainage.